alfiepates/blog.alfiepates.me/content/2016/07/28/not-a-style-guide.md

 So many languages' style guides dictate using spaces for indentation.
 Python is one notable example, insisting on two spaces for indentation, and to be completely honest I think that's absurd.
 Stuff like indentation is completely subjective, and therefore it makes sense to use the character which _doesn't explicitly define an indent size_.

 I hear the argument _"Well, spaces are better because my editor doesn't let you define tab width!"_ quite often.
 I hate to break it to you, but your editor is crap.
 Give [Brackets](https://brackets.io) a go.
 I love it, you probably will too.
+If Brackets doesn't butter your muffin, then there are many other great editors; I use `vim` on my servers, and I know several people who sing the praises of Atom, even if it doesn't float my personal boat!

 ### Alignment